 Farmers markets on Hawaii Island

 I love going to our local farmers markets in Hawaii, it’s so much nicer to enjoy the day outside and shop for your produce from local purveyors that grow direction from the land or distribute from local sources.
-My favorite Sunday market is just down the block from where I live in Orchidland, it’s the Maku’u farmers market along highway 130.
+There are many daily markets that happen around the island but my favorite is the Sunday market is just down the block from where I live in Orchidland, it’s the Maku’u farmers market along highway 130.

 Part of the fun in exploring the farmers markets here are trying all the samples of products made with local fruits or produce sourced locally.
 Here’s one of my favorites – the Puna goat cheese samples that are made by this vendor up in Kurtistown….ah yes their cheese are creamy smooth and they offer interesting flavor mixes, would you like to try a mixed peppers with goat cheese … I know you would!